 Antoinette graduated with a Bachelor of Laws from Deakin University in 2000 and was admitted as a legal practitioner in Victoria in 2004.
 In 2015 Antoinette received the Law Institute of Victoria: Access to Justice/Pro Bono Award and awarded the Australian Centre for Leadership for Women’s 2015 Sustaining Women’s Empowerment in Communities and Organisations Award in the category: Empowering Aboriginal and Torres Strait Islander Women in a Community or Organisation.

 Antoinette is also Co-Chair of the Change the Record Coalition, one of the leading representatives of the Redfern Statement Alliance and a member of the Victorian Aboriginal Justice Forum, Victorian Indigenous Family Violence Partnership Forum and the Family Violence Steering Committee for the implementation of Victoria’s Royal Commission into Family Violence recommendations.

 Justice Jennifer Coate

-Her Honour has worked as a solicitor in private practice, for the Legal Aid Commission of Victoria and in Policy and research for the Victorian Government.
-In 1992 Justice Coate was appointed as a Magistrate and thereafter appointed as a Senior Magistrate of the Children’s Court in 1995.
+Before her appointment as a Magistrate in 1992, Her Honour worked as a solicitor in private practice, for the Legal Aid Commission of Victoria and in policy and research for the Victorian Government.
+In 1995 Justice Coate was appointed a Senior Magistrate, and in 1996 Deputy Chief Magistrate, of the Children’s Court of Victoria.